Summer Away: Billing & Aid

 Withdrawal Deadline:

-Summer Off-Campus Blocks have a Withdrawal Deadline of March 15 (2024), which will be adjusted to March 1st for Summer 2025 programs.
+Summer Off-Campus Blocks have a Withdrawal Deadline of March 1, 2025.
 Students who withdraw from their summer program on or before this date face no withdrawal fees and are not responsible for any CC-billed program charges.

 Withdrawal charges for Summer Blocks are defined by the withdrawal date as it relates to this deadline as well as the program departure date.